 We’ve been here before

 History, like a bell, rings, hisses, crackles and echoes, if only we listen.On Sept.
 8, 1918, the influenza pandemic arrived in the Chicago area.
-A few weeks later, new cases slowed enough for the Chicago Health Commissioner, Dr. John Dill Robertson, to proclaim that authorities had “the Spanish influenza situation well in hand now.”
-He implemented epidemic controls slowly, as not to “disrupt …
+A few weeks later, new cases slowed enough for the Chicago Health Commissioner, Dr. John Dill Robertson, to say that authorities had “the Spanish influenza situation well in hand now.”
+He implemented epidemic controls slowly, as not to &ldquo …

 Please sign in to continue.